IbrahimMajdi/Learning-Journal/ Read: 05 - Design web pages with CSS.md

 ![ CSS effect](https://help.madcapsoftware.com/flare2019r2/Content/Resources/Images/Flare/Styles/Page-Structure.png)

 ## top key notes about CSS
-1.CSS uses rules to indicate how that
+1. CSS uses rules to indicate how that
     HTML element should look.
-2.Rules are made up of selectors (that specify the elements the rule applies to) and declarations (that indicate what these elements should look like).
+2. Rules are made up of selectors (that specify the elements the rule applies to) and declarations (that indicate what these elements should look like).
-3.Declarations are made up of two parts: the properties of the element that you want to change, and the values of those properties.
+3. Declarations are made up of two parts: the properties of the element that you want to change, and the values of those properties.
-4.CSS rules usually saved in a separate document, although they may appear within an HTML page(not a best practice).
+4. CSS rules usually saved in a separate document, although they may appear within an HTML page(not a best practice).